nginx/agent/hugo/content/installation-plus.md

     enabled=1
     ```

-  - To install `nginx-agent`, run the following command:
+1. To install `nginx-agent`, run the following command:

-    ```bash
+    ```shell
     sudo yum install nginx-agent
     ```

-  - When prompted to accept the GPG key, verify that the fingerprint matches `573B FD6B 3D8F BC64 1079 A6AB ABF5 BD82 7BD9 BF62`, and if so, accept it.
+1. When prompted to accept the GPG key, verify that the fingerprint matches `573B FD6B 3D8F BC64 1079 A6AB ABF5 BD82 7BD9 BF62`, and if so, accept it.

+1. Verify the installation:

+    ```shell
+    sudo nginx-agent -v
+    ```